-For an increasing number of U.S. grill owners, a complete outdoor kitchen – complete with food prep areas, storage and multiple sources of heat – is becoming a must-have.
+For an increasing number of U.S. grill owners, a complete outdoor kitchen – complete with food prep areas, outdoor kitchen cabinets, outdoor sink, and multiple sources of heat – is becoming a must-have.

-According to the Hearth Patio and Barbecue Association, 10 percent of those with a grill has an outdoor kitchen.
+According to the Hearth Patio and Barbecue Association, 10 percent of those with outdoor grills have an outdoor kitchen.
 Of these outdoor kitchen owners, 35 percent are likely to upgrade in the next three years.

 “Right now, the trends are really being driven by the food itself,” says Russ Faulk, chief designer and head of product for Kalamazoo Outdoor Gourmet, a Chicago-based maker of luxury outdoor grilling equipment.
 As homeowners become more adventuresome in their outdoor cooking, “they’re looking for specialized products that offer true artisan or professional performance,” Faulk says.
 He points to a new product from his company called the “Gaucho Grill” that allows for cooking over a live wood fire.

 The increasing variety extends to the types of meals as well.
-“For example, outdoor breakfast is definitely something that is becoming more common, or an outdoor brunch more specifically,” says Isaac Juarez of outdoor kitchen equipment manufacturer Cal Flame.
+“For example, outdoor breakfast, on an outdoor griddle, is definitely something that is becoming more common, or an outdoor brunch more specifically,” says Isaac Juarez of outdoor kitchen equipment manufacturer Cal Flame.

 “They’re no longer an after-thought.
 Homeowners and designers are taking a more thoughtful approach, and this isn’t exclusive to the upscale market,” Faulk says.